drupalcommerce/commerce-docs/introduction.rst

 editing a document and making a pull request in Github.
 Our documentation is written in Restructured Text(.rst) so please only edit a document if you are familiar with .rst file formatting guidelines.

-Our docs are written in Restructured Text, built locally with Sphinx, managed on Github and hosted with `ReadtheDocs`_.

 If you have trouble understanding any part of the documentation, please notify those of us who work on this section by creating an issue in our